NVIDIA/cloud-native-docs/gpu-operator/getting-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Starting with GPU Operator v22.09, a ``pre-upgrade`` Helm `hook <https://helm.sh/docs/topics/charts_hooks/#the-available-hooks>`_ is utilized to automatically upgrade to latest CRD.
-A new parameter ``upgradeCRD`` is added to to trigger this hook during GPU Operator upgrade using Helm.
+A new parameter ``operator.upgradeCRD`` is added to to trigger this hook during GPU Operator upgrade using Helm.
 This is disabled by default.
-This parameter needs to be set using ``--set upgradeCRD=true`` option during upgrade command as below.
+This parameter needs to be set using ``--set operator.upgradeCRD=true`` option during upgrade command as below.

 Fetch latest values from the chart (replace the ``.x`` below with the desired version)